Timeline

 Modern Round Brilliant

-Marcel Tolkowsky details the cut and proportions of the modern Round Brilliant.
+Marcel Tolkowsky details the proportions of the modern Round Brilliant.

 1948